danielcardeenas/CVision/Ellipses/README.md

-# Circle detection
+# Ellipse detection
-Detects the circles of a given image using [Hough transform](http://en.wikipedia.org/wiki/Hough_transform).
+Detects the circles of a given image using [This method](http://hci.iwr.uni-heidelberg.de/publications/dip/2002/ICPR2002/DATA/07_3_20.PDF).

 ### Compiling